A Unified Framework for Diffusion Model Unlearning with f-Divergence: Additional Experimental Results

-\paragraph{Tracking by number of iterations} The number of training iterations seems to have a strong impact on the effectiveness and retention of unlearning.
-More generally, the bigger the number of steps, ranging from 500 to 5000, the more thoroughly the target concept is unlearned, evidenced by consistently lower CS and CA values for the erased concept.
-For instance, "hellinger empty" for "Snoopy" returns, for 500 steps, CS=0.54, CA=0.47, KID=0.269 (Table \ref{tab:tab500steps}), while for 5000 steps, CS=0.52, CA=0.1, KID=0.346 (in Table \ref{tab:5000steps}).
+\paragraph{Tracking by number of iterations} The number of training iterations seems to strongly change the effectiveness and retention of unlearning.
+The larger the number of steps (ranging from 500 to 5000), the more thoroughly the target concept is erased, supported by consistently lower CS and CA values for the erased concept.
+For example, with 500 steps, "hellinger empty" for "Snoopy" achieves CS=0.54, CA=0.47, KID=0.269 (Table \ref{tab:tab500steps}), while for 5000 steps, CS=0.52, CA=0.1, KID=0.346 (in Table \ref{tab:5000steps}).
 While CS and CA values decrease, the KID value increases.

-\paragraph{Role of regularization} The effects of regularization, namely Prior Preservation/Gradient Surgery ($^{\ddagger}$) and Importance Sampling ($^{\dagger}$), are highly context-dependent.
-In longer optimization runs, such as the 500 and 5000-step experiments (Table~\ref{tab:tab500steps} and Table~\ref{tab:5000steps}), applying these methods reveals a distinct trade-off.
-For instance, when erasing ``Snoopy'' for 500 steps, the non-regularized ``hellinger empty'' method is most effective at erasure (CS 0.54, CA 0.47) but produces less realistic images (KID 0.269).
-Applying regularization weakens the erasure effect (e.g., ``hellinger empty~$^{\ddagger}$~$^{\dagger}$'' has CS 0.61, CA 1.00) but significantly improves image coherence, lowering the KID to 0.061.